davidsjohnson/MATOS/README.md

 ### Agent Communication

-Agent Communication is also perform through OSC.
+Agent Communication is also performed through OSC.
 Each agent is started with a list of *neighbors* that includes the IP Address and the
 OSC port of all neighbors (see the `neighbors.txt` file for an example).
 Anytime an agent’s state is changed, the agent sends a message with the parameterName and parameterValue to all registered neighbors.
 The receiving agents then update their belief database based on the incoming messages.
 Using OSC allows each agent to independently decide what to do with incoming messages.